hashicorp/vault-client-dotnet/docs/System.md

 <a name="writepluginscatalogbytypebyname"></a>
 # **WritePluginsCatalogByTypeByName**
-> void WritePluginsCatalogByTypeByName (string name, string type, WritePluginsCatalogByTypeByNameRequest writePluginsCatalogByTypeByNameRequest)
+> void WritePluginsCatalogByTypeByName (WritePluginsCatalogByTypeByNameRequest writePluginsCatalogByTypeByNameRequest, string name, string type, TimeSpan? wrapTTL = null)

 Register a new plugin, or updates an existing one with the supplied name.